 A good rule of thumb by which to measure your progress is to increase your measuring points by 10% month on month.
 If you can do that, then you will be well on the way to building a successful affiliate business.

-It may not sound like a lot, but if you work consistently over a period of time, the results will astound you.
+It may not sound like a lot, but if you work consistently over a period, the results will astound you.

 If you have 100 mailing list subscribers, then work towards adding another ten in the month ahead.
 If you earnt £100 last month, then work towards making it £110 this month.
 If you had 200 unique visitors last month, then aim for 220 this month.
 Increase your Facebook followers by 10%, Twitter followers by 10%.

-These small increases are realistically achievable and stop you from being overwhelmed with the negative thoughts that stop so many affiliates dead in their tracks.
+These small increases are realistically achievable and stop you from being overwhelmed with the negative thoughts that prevent so many affiliates from succeeding.

 When asked what the greatest invention in history was Albert Einstein replied “compound interest”.
 In the same way, as compound interest works increasing your output by 10% month on month will lead to some astonishing production gains.
 You will achieve far more than you ever thought possible.